-Inputs.
-The topology is defined in terms of the following inputs to the MILP: (i) the nodes, some distinguished as edges (ports in OBS), (ii) expected traffic $d{uv}$ for every pair of edge nodes u and v, and (iii) link capacities $c{ij}$ for every pair of nodes i and j.
-State dependencies in G are translated into input sets dep and tied. tied contains pairs of state variables which are in the same SCC in G, and must be co-located. dep identifies state variables with dependencies that do not need to be co-located; in particular, $(s,t) \in dep$ when s precedes t in variable ordering, and they are not in the same SCC in G. The packet-state mapping is used as the input variables $S{uv}$ , identifying the set of state variables needed on flows between nodes u and v.
+d{uv} for every pair of edge nodes u and v, and (iii) link capacities c{ij} for every pair of nodes i and j.
+State dependencies in G are translated into input sets dep and tied. tied contains pairs of state variables which are in the same SCC in G, and must be co-located. dep identifies state variables with dependencies that do not need to be co-located; in particular, $(s,t) \in dep$ when s precedes t in variable ordering, and they are not in the same SCC in G. The packet-state mapping is used as the input variables S{uv} , identifying the set of state variables needed on flows between nodes u and v.

 Outputs and Constraints.
-The routing outputs are variables $R{uvij}$ , indicating which fraction of the flow from edge node u to v should traverse the link between nodes i and j.
-The constraints on $R{uvij}$ (left side of Table 2) follow the multicommodity flow problem closely, with standard link capacity and flow conservation constraints, and edge nodes distinguished as sources and sinks of traffic.
+The routing outputs are variables R{uvij} , indicating what fraction of the flow from edge node u to v should traverse the link between nodes i and j.
+The constraints on R{uvij} (left side of Table 2) follow the multi-commodity flow problem closely, with standard link capacity and flow conservation constraints, and edge nodes distinguished as sources and sinks of traffic.

-State placement is determined by the variables $P{sn}$ , which indicate whether the state variable s should be placed on the physical switch n.
+State placement is determined by the variables P{sn} , which indicate whether the state variable s should be placed on the physical switch n.
 Our constraints here are more unique to our setting.
-First, every state variable s can be placed on exactly one switch, a choice we discuss at the end of this section.
+First, every state variable s can be placed on exactly one switch, a choice we discussed earlier in this section.
 Second, we must ensure that flows that need a given state variable s traverse that switch.
-Third, we must ensure that each flow traverses states in the order specified by the dep relation; this is what the variables $P{suvij}$ are for.
+Third, we must ensure that each flow traverses states in the order specified by the dep relation; this is what the variables P{suvij} are for.
 We require that $P{suvij} = R{uvij}$ when the traffic from u to v that goes over the link (i, j) has already passed the switch with the state variable s, and zero otherwise.
-If dep requires that s should come before some other state variable t-and if the (u, v) flow needs both s and t-we can use $P{suvij}$ to make sure that the (u, v) flow traverses the switch with t only after it has traversed the switch with s (the last state constraint in Table 2).
+If dep requires that s should come before some other state variable t and if the (u,v) flow needs both s and t-we can use P{suvij} to make sure that the (u,v) flow traverses the switch with t only after it has traversed the switch with s (the last state constraint in Table 2).
 Finally, we must make sure that state variables $(s,t) \in tied$ are located on the same switch.
+Note that only state variables that are inter-dependent are required to be located on the same switch.
+Two variables s and t are inter-dependent if a read from s is required before a write to t and viceversa.
+Placing them on different switches will result in a forwarding loop between the two switches which is not desirable in most networks.
+Therefore, in order to syn-